Change in the team

 Course of 2022 so far

-The acquisition of participants in Nicaragua is very time-consuming.
+Acquiring participants in Nicaragua is very time-consuming.
 It often takes several personal contacts and inquiries before someone can be won over.
-However, the team is doing everything in its power to select numerous new companies again this year.
-Usually, most new program participants are recruited in May/June and August/September, which is why the main season is still to come this year.
+However, the team is doing everything it can to select numerous new companies again this year.
+The majority of new program participants are usually recruited in May/June and August/September, which is why the main season is still to come this year.

-Economically, the inhabitants are fishing their way from one crisis (uprisings in 2018) to the next (corona pandemic and hurricanes).
-The difficult conditions, which have now lasted for several years, are leaving their mark.
-Many people are emigrating to try their luck elsewhere.
+Economically, the inhabitants are battling their way from one crisis (riots in 2018) to the next (coronavirus pandemic and hurricanes).
+The difficult conditions that have persisted for several years now are leaving their mark.
+Many people emigrate to try their luck elsewhere.
 For those who stay, the financial situation is sometimes strained.
 Investments - such as seminar fees - are being considered very carefully and made hesitantly.
-The entrepreneurs try to make the best use of the cost-benefit ratio with the available funds.
-It is encouraging that BPN Nicaragua is in negotiations with a possible partner for the resumption of the offer of credits.
-As soon as a decision is foreseeable, we will inform accordingly.
-Otherwise, a relatively normal year is on the agenda in Nicaragua.
+Entrepreneurs are trying to make the best possible use of the cost-benefit ratio with the funds available.
+It is encouraging that BPN Nicaragua is in negotiations with a potential partner to resume offering loans.
+As soon as a decision is foreseeable, we will inform you accordingly.
+Otherwise, Nicaragua has a relatively normal year on the agenda.
 There are no elections or other extraordinary items on the country's agenda.
-Let us hope that the companies can thus recover somewhat from the past turbulent years and develop within the framework of the still challenging general conditions.
+Let's hope that companies will be able to recover somewhat from the past turbulent years and develop within the framework of the still challenging conditions.

 Feedback from BPN program participants - Trend: Dentists

-In 2022, the 2 seminars on time and financial management have already been held in Nicaragua and were well attended.
-Currently, there is an accumulation of dentists who use the BPN offers.
-For example, a dentist who attended both seminars reported to Adrian that he found the tool he received, the financial table, enormously helpful.
-He will use it for his practice and has had some "aha experiences" as a result.
-Adrian explains with a smile that he is pleased when the participants talk about "aha experiences" instead of "shock moments".
-It is very nice to observe how the entrepreneurs subsequently apply the new knowledge in practice and thus begin to reinvest part of their income in the company and build up reserves.
-One dentist, for example, realized that she would already have to think about buying a new dental chair when she saw that the current model was slowly coming to the end of its useful life and had become obsolete.
-Other dentists in the seminar even gave her tips on maintenance work and how she could optimally plan the purchase of a new chair.
+In 2022, the 2 seminars on time and financial management were already held in Nicaragua and were well attended.
+There is currently an increase in the number of dentists taking advantage of the BPN offers.
+One dentist who attended both seminars reported to Adrian that he found the tool he received, the financial table, extremely helpful.
+He will use it for his practice and has had a few "aha moments" as a result.
+Adrian explains with a smile that he is pleased when the participants talk about "aha moments" rather than "shock moments".
+It is great to see how the entrepreneurs then put their new knowledge into practice and start to reinvest some of their income in the business and build up reserves.
+One dentist, for example, realized that she already had to think about buying a new dental chair when she saw that the current model was slowly coming to the end of its service life and had become obsolete.
+Other dentists at the seminar even gave her tips on maintenance work and how she could optimally plan the purchase of a new chair.

 We are grateful for the strong commitment of BPN Nicaragua and look forward to many success stories from the 2022...